maniospas/SocialGraphMining/README.md

 basis and can facilitate various objectives.

 ## Installation
-This module depends on `eu.h2020.helios_social.core.contextualegonetwork`.
+This module depends on [eu.h2020.helios_social.core.contextualegonetwork](https://github.com/helios-h2020/h.core-SocialEgoNetwork).

 ### Jar File installation
-This project can be downloaded as a [jar file](../jar/h.extension-SocialGraphMining 1.0.0.jar), which can be added on a Java project's dependencies.
-This requires also downloading the respective [ContextualEgoNetwork JAR]().
+This project can be downloaded as a [jar file](https://github.com/helios-h2020/h.extension-SocialGraphMining/blob/master/jar/h.extension-SocialGraphMining%201.0.0.jar), which can be added on a
+Java project's dependencies.
+This requires also adding the Jar of the ContextualEgoNetwork library.

 ### Gradle Installation
-##### First step
-Add the JitPack repository to your build file.
+First, add the JitPack repository to your build file.
 In particular, add it in your root build.gradle at the end of repositories:

 ```
 allprojects {
 	repositories {